What is the IPPR Oxford Media Convention?

 Information on previous events can be found here.

 What is the focus of this year’s Convention?

-See more information on the programme here.
+More information on the programme will soon be released here.

 Who is IPPR?

 IPPR, the Institute for Public Policy Research, is the UK’s leading progressive think tank.
 We are an independent charitable organisation with our main office in London.
 IPPR North is based in Manchester and Newcastle.
 IPPR Scotland in Edinburgh.

 Our primary purpose is to conduct and promote research into, and the education of the public in, the economic, social and political sciences, science and technology, the voluntary sector and social enterprise, public services, and industry and commerce.
 Other purposes include to advance physical and mental health, the efficiency of public services and environmental protection or improvement; and to relieve poverty, unemployment, or those in need by reason of youth, age, ill-health, disability, financial hardship, or other disadvantage.